jperezv16/mlearn-code/README.md

 Description
 ---
 - Once the step step 1 to 5 are completed, you should be able to access the home page should with http://localhost:8000 - Follow the information given within pages to complete the micro site
-- For other information, please contact: alain.pitre@multilearning.com
+- For other information, please contact alain.pitre@multilearning.com